 Living units or bedrooms must provide at least 80 square feet per resident, and there must be at least 15 square feet per resident in the dining area.
 No bedroom may have more than two beds.
 There must be one toilet, sink, and bath or shower for every six residents.
 Sprinkler systems and smoke alarms must be state-approved, and fire drills are conducted at least four times per year.

 There is no staff-to-patient ratio in Tennessee memory care; regulations say staffing must be adequate to serve the needs of every resident.
 In either type of memory care home, an attendant who is at least 18 years old must be on-duty (and awake) at all times.
 Administrators must have 24 hours of continuing education every two years, in relevant fields including healthcare, nutrition, and financial management.
+Assisted care living facilities must have a qualified dietician on staff.
 Unlike other states, Tennessee regulations do not have specific training or educational requirements for staff.

 Medicaid is a jointly funded federal and state program, and in Tennessee the program that provides long-term care and support is called TennCare.
 Medicaid almost never pays for room and board in assisted living homes, but under the CHOICES program a person can get financial help for services intended to keep someone out of a nursing home.
 CHOICES is meant to help someone stay in their house or preferred assisted living community by paying for personal care services that assist with activities of daily living (ADLs) and instrumental activities of daily living (IADLs) like bathing, dressing, and grocery shopping.
 Assistive technologies, like grabbers and devices that help stimulate memory, may also be covered.

-To enroll in TennCare CHOICES, a person must be Medicaid-eligible, including monthly income under $2,349.
+To enroll in TennCare CHOICES, a person must be Medicaid-eligible, including monthly income under $2,382 in 2021.
 For more information on CHOICES, visit the TennCare website here.
 To enroll, contact your local Area Agency on Aging.

-Veterans are statistically more likely to develop dementia.
-Relevant in all states including Tennessee is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is an amount of money added to veterans’ and survivors’ basic pensions.
+Due to their higher rates of traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD), veterans are statistically more likely to develop dementia.
+Relevant in all states including Tennessee is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is an enhanced monthly benefit added to veterans’ and survivors’ basic pensions.
 Applicants must be at least 65 years old (or disabled) and require assistance with activities of daily living (ADLs) like eating, bathing, and mobility.
-The cash assistance from these pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
+The cash assistance from these income improvement pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
 In addition, the cost of residential care can be deducted from one’s income, effectively reducing the amount of calculable income used to determine the benefit amount.
-The latest (2020) maximum amount a veteran can receive through A&A is $27,194 per year, and surviving spouses can receive as much as $14,761.
+The latest (2021) maximum amount a veteran can receive through A&A is $27,540 per year, and surviving spouses can receive as much as $14,928.
 Learn more here.

-There are also veterans’ homes in Tennessee, which are residential care facilities that provide long-term care for veterans.
-In addition to nursing home care, assisted living and memory care may be provided.
+There are also four veterans’ homes in Tennessee, which are residential care facilities that provide long-term care for veterans.
+They are located in Humboldt (northwest Tennessee), Murfreesboro (Upper Cumberland), Knoxville (eastern), and Clarksville (Mid Cumberland).
+In addition to nursing home care and assisted living, memory care is provided in all four residences.
 Payment is made directly from the VA to the facility.
 State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
-Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.
+Because there are a limited number of beds available, contact a home before visiting to see if your loved one is eligible to live there.
+Click here for contacts and more information.

 Other ways to help pay for memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.